andrebot/fitToday/Readme.md

  * It could have ngMessages to handle input error on the frontend;
  * What took me the most time was to set up all the backend to support the frontend.
 That was not a smart decision since I could have done all the backend mock with [Firebase](https://firebase.google.com/) or such;
  * I decided to not use [Babel](https://babeljs.io/) to leave the bulp process more simple.
+ * npm run start:prod is broken because it can't uglify for some reason.